CharlesIrvineKC/mozart/README.md

+# What is a Business Process?

+Companies large and small have business processes ("processes", for short) that they regularly execute.
+Insurance companies have processes to process a claim.
+Banks have processes to approve loans.
+The government have processes to award contracts.

+# What is Business Process Management (BPM)?

+The goals of Business Process Management are:

+* More Reliablibility
+* Faster Process Execugtion
+* Require Less Training
+* Incremental Improvement
+* Provide Process Metrics
+* Cost Savings

+Business Process Managemnt is implemented with the aid of a BPM platform of some sort.
+There are are dozens of commerical BPM platforms and they can be quite expensive.

+# When is BPM Applicable

+BPM is applicable when:

+* Processes are performed on a regular basis.
+* Process are well defined.
+* Multiple business groups and people participate in process execution.

 # Mozart

-Mozart will be a open source BPM engine.
+Mozart will be a open source BPM platform.
 It is written in Elixir and is in the early stages of development.
-It's distinguishing characteristic will be that it is targeted for use exclusively by software engineers.
+It's distinguishing characteristic will be that it is targeted for use by software engineers.
 It will offer a text-based BPM modelling language that is highly readable by process experts with no programming experience.

 ## Current Status